human in the cosmos (1991)

 that each person's responsibility for their fellow human is a function of the position that this person has with respect to other people.
 It starts within the natural communities: marriage, the family.
 Without the experience of such love people become lonely

 - without love a person finds no place on earth.

 a person as a believer

 The anticipating character of all human acts (which we already mentioned in the framework of the formative aspect) also has a transcending

 back to the earlier aspects, in particular the psychic and biotic ones).
 A person is able to transcend aspects and structures of temporal reality, without ever being able to leave behind his or her interhuman relations.

 The pistic subject-subject relation concerns shared convictions, certainties, points of departure, world views and ideologies.
 These can be religious, but also philosophical, scientific, or political.
-An ideology is not merely
+An ideology

 determines the norms to which the society has to answer.